How come Siberians are hypoallergenic?

 What kind of food are kittens on?

-The feline must have constant access to clean, fresh water!
-If you want to pamper your pet with natural food, you can give boiled chicken, boiled chicken hearts, baked fish, low-fat cottage cheese, and raw quail eggs.
-Cow's milk can cause gastrointestinal upset, so goat's milk can be used instead as it is more easily digestible.
+If you would like to pamper your pet with natural food, you can offer boiled chicken, chicken hearts, baked fish, low-fat cottage cheese, and raw quail eggs.
+Cow's milk may cause gastrointestinal upset, so goat's milk is a better alternative, as it is easier to digest.

 Any medication while traveling with cat?